Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 4. Unification of interacting elementary particles and interfering (cross-correlating) unit-fields: A multi-particle system ( )

 and

-which could be associated with the {\it{gravitational, electromagnetic, weak and strong}} interactions.
+of the interaction (cross-correlation) energy $\varepsilon_{12,21}$, where the energy $\varepsilon_{12,21}$ is associated with the {\it{gravitational, electromagnetic, weak and strong}} interactions.
 The energy of cross-correlation (interaction) and the respective force depend on the {\it{masses, charges, isospins, momentums and spins}} of the particles.
 Correspondingly, the kind of the point-like elementary particle is characterized by the {\it{mass, charge (electric charge, weak hyper-charge or color charge), weak isospin and intrinsic angular momentum (spin) }}of the particle.
 The equation of motion for the composite particle is derived by assuming that the variation of the energy [${\varepsilon}_{01} (\mathbf{r}_1 ,t) + {\varepsilon}_{02} (\mathbf{r}_2 ,t)$] is related to the variation of the total interaction (cross-correlation) energy ${\varepsilon}_{12,21}(|\mathbf{r}_1-\mathbf{r}_2| ,t)$ as

 The relation (\ref{eq80abc}) is associated with the conservation of energy at the time moment $t$, where the variation of interaction (cross-correlation) energy $\delta {\varepsilon}_{12,21}(|\mathbf{r}_1-\mathbf{r}_2| ,t)$ is converted into the variation of the Einstein energy $\delta [{\varepsilon}_{01} (\mathbf{r}_1 ,t) + {\varepsilon}_{02} (\mathbf{r}_2 ,t)]$ and {\it{vice versa}}.
 Notice, the two point-particles could be considered as the free particles that does not associate with the compose particle if ${\varepsilon}_{12,21}(|\mathbf{r}_1-\mathbf{r}_2| ,t) << [{\varepsilon}_{01} (\mathbf{r}_1 ,t) + {\varepsilon}_{02} (\mathbf{r}_2 ,t)] $.
 Equation (\ref{eq80abc}) yields the equation of motion, which can be presented in the general form as